grscheller/scheller-linux-archive/grok/Haskell/pythag-triples/README.md

-   When checking for common factors, we need to check just two of `a, b, c` because by factoring out a common factor of any two we show the the square of the third, and henced the third itself, has the same common factor.
+   When checking for common factors, we need to check just two of `a, b, c` because by factoring out a common factor of any two we show the square of the third, and hence the third itself, has the same common factor.

    Choosing `gcd(a, b, c)` geometrically this is the right choice